Figure on a Rock - Inspired by Dame Laura Knight

 Course details

-In the first live webinar, Gary will demonstrate how he approaches capturing the figure.
-Working from the pre-recorded footage he will guide you through a series of exercises around mark-making and composition, working in pencil, crayon and gouache.
+In the first session, Gary will demonstrate how he approaches capturing the figure.
+Working from images of the model, he will guide you through a series of exercises around mark-making and composition, working in pencil, charcoal and gouache.
 By watching Gary at work, learn how he positions the figure on the paper, how to use simple, bold outlines, and how to reduce the figure to its essence, capturing character while not losing the accuracy of your drawings.
 Establish tonal values and learn when to add colour for dramatic effect, developing your drawings into gouache studies.

 What will I learn?